Triston Casas Player Props: Red Sox vs. Royals

 Triston Casas At The Plate

-- Among qualifying hitters in MLB play, his batting average ranks 91st, his on-base percentage ranks 35th, and he is 35th in the league in slugging.
+- Among qualified hitters in MLB, his batting average ranks 95th, his on-base percentage ranks 35th, and he is 41st in the league in slugging.

-- Casas has picked up an RBI in 28.9% of his games this year, with more than one RBI in 12.4% of his games.
-He has also plated three or more runs in one contest.
+- Casas has an RBI in 28 of 98 games this year, with multiple RBI in 12 of them.
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in 41.2% of his games this season, with two or more runs scored in 7.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.